Please refer to the calendar for Social Action activities and details.

 The Baby-Quilt-to-Israel Project

-Spring 2018 Update – almost 1400 baby quilts have been made and taken to Israel, and delivered to daycare centres, neo natal units in hospitals, family agencies. schools, nurseries.
+November 2018 Update – Baby quilts continue to be made at Temple Israel, then taken to Israel, and delivered to daycare centres, neo natal units in hospitals, family agencies. schools, nurseries.

 Read the latest thank you letter from Shaare Zedek Medical Centre, Jerusalem.